 Premier Skills was first run in South Africa in March 2014.
-The course in Pretoria will provide follow up training for a number of the coaches and referees from the first phase.Throughout the week the 36 grassroots football coaches and 20 referees from South African local communities will be given the skills and support to develop their own community football projects and their development as a community referee.
+The course in Durban will provide follow up training for a number of the coaches and referees from the first phase.Throughout the week the 36 grassroots football coaches and 20 referees from South African local communities will be given the skills and support to develop their own community football projects and their development as a community referee.

 The course will conclude with the Premier Skills trainees being given the opportunity to test their new skills working with 120 scholars invited from local schools on the last two days of the project.
 In addition Grassroot Soccer will be delivering a workshop on working with community organisations.
 An awards ceremony will also be conducted on the last day for the participating grassroots trainee coaches, where press can meet with the partners and participants.

 “At home the Premier League and our Clubs have a long-held commitment and reputation for delivering high quality community and education programmes.
 Given our popularity and success internationally we felt it only right to take this approach to a wider community.

 “Premier Skills has already taken place in 26 countries, developing over 2,500 new coaches and referees all over the world.
 These coaches have already delivered work that has benefited a further 550,000 young people.
 I am thrilled to see Premier Skills returning to South Africathis week.”